Sprouls2/USASpending-Issue-Tracker/README.md

 # USASpending.gov Issue Tracker Community Guidelines

-## Update: 5/7/15
+## Updates
+Below are some recent USAspending updates that address your feedback.
+For a complete list and more information, visit the [USAspending What's New page](https://www.usaspending.gov/about/Pages/What%27s-New.aspx "USAspending What's New").

+- 5/12/15: Keyword search is now available (see the upper right-hand corner of each page).
+- 5/12/15: NAICS and Product Service Codes have been added to the [Advanced Data Search](https://www.usaspending.gov/Pages/AdvancedSearch.aspx "USAspending Advanced Data Search").
-Sample delta archive files are now [available for your testing and validation](deltaarchive.md "delta file testing instructions").
+- 5/7/15: Sample delta archive files are now [available for your testing and validation](deltaarchive.md "delta file testing instructions").

 ## Guidelines
 Thank you for taking the time to report your issue.
 To get started, click the green “new issue” button.
 When reporting an issue, please keep the following in mind: